jeocool/Let-That-Sink-Out/README.md

 step 3: enjoy your newly-enhanced Twitter browsing experience across all devices 😁

-## faq

-if there are any "verified users" you actually want to see posts from (like because they have over a million followers and [Elon Musk is horny for false endorsement](https://twitter.com/dril/status/1649919372700565504)), these extensions avoid blocking users you follow by default, so if you click "Unblock" and "Follow" on those accounts, seeing *their* posts won't be an issue

 ## credit

 we all did this, together. [suggest changes via GitHub](https://github.com/jeocool/Let-That-Sink-Out)